yashSuthar20702/TravelBuddy/README.md

 Acknowledgements

 This app was created for the Fall 2024 PROG8471-iOS course at Conestoga College.
 Thank you to instructors and classmates for their support.

-License

-This project is licensed under the MIT License.

-Contact

-For questions or feedback:

-Name: Yash Suthar

-Email: yashraj20702.ca@gmail.com

-GitHub: yashThinkwik